Institute of Latin American Studies

-The Institute of Latin American Studies was located in the art-deco style Senate House in London, whose entrance hall is shown above.
+The Institute of Latin American Studies was located at 31 Tavistock Square for many years, with its Library at number 35, then later relocated to the art-deco style Senate House in London, whose entrance hall is shown above.

 The Institute of Latin American Studies (ILAS) was one of nine research institutes that comprised the School of Advanced Study at the University of London.
-It was located in the landmarked Senate House building in Bloomsbury, central London.
+It was located at 31 Tavistock Square in Bloomsbury, central London.

 Following a consultation on proposals for the future of the school in late 2020, the activity of ILAS will be continued by the Centre for Latin American and Caribbean Studies (CLACS) established from April 2021 at the Institute of Modern Languages Research (IMLR), joining its six transnational and transcultural research centres.

 History

 The Institute of Latin American Studies was established in 1965 with the objective of providing a focus for research on the literature, arts, history, politics and economics of Latin America and the Caribbean.
 It has been part of the School of Advanced Study, the UK’s national research centre and the only institution to receive national funding to promote research in the humanities.

 ILAS’s founding director was Robin Humphreys, the first professor of Latin American history and the founder of Latin American studies in the United Kingdom.
 Humphreys’ tenure at ILAS from 1965 to 1974 "set the standards which gained for the subject academic status and funding".

 Between 2004 and 2013, ILAS formed part of the Institute for the Study of the Americas (ISA), along with the Institute of United States Studies (IUSS).
 In August 2013, ILAS was re-established to focus solely on supporting research on Latin America and the Caribbean.
 From April 2021, ILAS's activity will be continued by the Centre for Latin American and Caribbean Studies (CLACS).